samantharitter/mongo-cxx-driver/Download-and-Compile.md

 If you are having difficulty building the driver after reading the below instructions, please email the [mongodb-user mailing list](https://groups.google.com/forum/#!forum/mongodb-user) to ask for help.
 Please include in your email **all** of the following information:

  - The version of the driver you are trying to build (branch or tag).
-Examples: _26compat branch_, _legacy-0.9.0 tag_
+   - Examples: _26compat branch_, _legacy-0.9.0 tag_
  - Host OS, version, and architecture.
-Examples: _Windows 8 64-bit_ x86, _Ubuntu 12.04 32-bit x86_, _OS X Mavericks_
+   - Examples: _Windows 8 64-bit_ x86, _Ubuntu 12.04 32-bit x86_, _OS X Mavericks_
  - C++ Compiler and version.
-Examples: _GCC 4.8.2_, _MSVC 2013 Express_, _clang 3.4_, _XCode 5_
+   - Examples: _GCC 4.8.2_, _MSVC 2013 Express_, _clang 3.4_, _XCode 5_
  - Boost version.
-Examples: _boost 1.55_, _boost 1.49_
+   - Examples: _boost 1.55_, _boost 1.49_
  - How boost was built or installed.
-Examples: _apt-get install libboost-all-dev_, _built from source_, _windows binary install_
+   - Examples: _apt-get install libboost-all-dev_, _built from source_, _windows binary install_
    - If you built boost from source, please include your boost build invocation as well.
- - The complete SCons invocation: Example: _scons -j10 install-mongoclient_
+ - The complete SCons invocation.
+   - Example: _scons -j10 install-mongoclient_
  - The output of the configure phase of the build.
  - The error you encountered.
 This may be compiler, SCons, or other output.